earthlingMo/drifty_self/README.md

 # drifty_self

+Scripts for behavioural experiment:

+1) Questionnaires: see selfsurvey csv for list of questions

-This will run scripts for the trait-adjective task collecting data points to fit a drift diffusion model.
+2) Trait adjective task collecting data points to fit a drift diffusion model, words controlled for length

-Before trait-adjective task is a questionnaire portion.